Plants-X-Tech/BabyBelt-Pro-V2-Beta/Physical_Build_Guide.md

 >[!TIP]
 >Wire management can be difficult and can take some practice to get good at.
 The most important thing is making sure the wires are easily identifiable and are not in the way of any moving components.

-We can start with plugging in the motors.
-There will be 5 (slots) on the side of the board closest to the screen.
+- Start by plugging in the motors
+- There are 5 (slots) on the side of the board closest to the screen

 <img src="https://github.com/user-attachments/assets/44517b25-4dcd-4e2f-b78d-2425e41cd173" width="400"/>

-From left to right we have the X motor, Y motor, Z motor, and Extruder.
-At this time you should also install the 3 red jumpers pictured in the bottom right.
+- From left to right is the X motor, Y motor, Z motor, and Extruder.
+At this time you should also install the 3 red jumpers pictured in the bottom right

 <img src="https://github.com/user-attachments/assets/8eefe581-1154-454e-9599-c97d1fa577c8" width="400"/>

-Next both the fans can be plugged in.
-The hotend fan is shown with blue and green wires, while the parts fan is shown with red and black.
+- Plug both fans in. ***NOTE:*** *The wires in our kit were a bit short and we had to extend them.
+This is now fixed in the kits so your wire colors likely will not match the photos.* The hotend fan is shown with blue and green wires, while the parts fan is shown with red and black

 <img src="https://github.com/user-attachments/assets/5853aa3d-db09-489a-88de-4ab71fc61c9f" width="400"/>

-The hotend wires can be screwed into the (thing) located right next to them.
-The orientation of these 2 wires is not important.
+- Install the heater cartridge wires into the screw terminal located right next to them (orientation is not important)

 <img src="https://github.com/user-attachments/assets/d5976f16-fded-4f93-94f4-ca0aa67c6ba7" width="400"/>

-Both thermistors can be plugged in on the opposite side of the board.
-The hotend thermistor is shown with blue and green wires, while the bed thermistor has red and black.
+- Both thermistors are plugged in on the opposite side of the board. ***NOTE:*** *The wires in our kit were a bit short and we had to extend them.
+This is now fixed in the kits so your wire colors likely will not match the photos.* The hotend thermistor is shown with blue and green wires, while the bed thermistor has red and black.

 <img src="https://github.com/user-attachments/assets/d822a788-b5ca-4527-b237-6f86a388fbf8" width="400"/>

-The bed wires can be installed in the (thing) right next to where we installed the hotend.
-Similary, orientation doesn't matter.
+- The bed heater wires can be installed in the screw terminal next to where we installed the hotend (orientation does not matter)

 <img src="https://github.com/user-attachments/assets/f50b4003-296f-44fe-8f27-cf78830ddc88" width="400"/>

-The screen can be plugged into the freestanding pins located above the jumpers.
+- Plug the screen wires into the freestanding pins located above the jumpers

 <img src="https://github.com/user-attachments/assets/2689e484-922c-4ec5-a81e-77556d32ac77" width="400"/>

 ### Print Belt
+The end of the road!

-Now that all the insides are done we can do final assembly on the belt.
-This is straightfoward, but can be tricky to make everything fit right.
+Now that all the insides are done we can do final assembly of the belt.
+This is straightfoward, but can be a bit tricky to make everything fit right.
+If things aren't fitting right or moving smoothly DO NOT force anything, try sanding at any pain points and try again.

 <img src="https://github.com/user-attachments/assets/448e1352-1fc4-4751-bfb9-4a574493e3ce" width="600"/>

-Place the hotbed inside the belt, with the plastic prongs facing upwards, slotted into the base.
+- Place the heatbed inside the belt, with the plastic prongs facing upwards and slot them into the frame

 <img src="https://github.com/user-attachments/assets/65515845-0a6a-4b5a-8303-31e7a3c4644e" width="600"/>

-Slide the other roller into the belt, maneuver it into the curved slots in the base, and then use the belt tensioners to adjust.
+- Slide the other roller into the belt and maneuver it into the curved slots in the frame
+- Use the belt tensioners to get the belt tensioned just right

 <img src="https://github.com/user-attachments/assets/829bb469-5317-4144-abcf-f764c36e8209" width="600"/>

 ### Finished Printer
-Just attach the bowden tube from the extruder to the hotend and you have your finished printer!
+- Attach the bowden tube from the extruder to the hotend and you have finished the physical build of your printer!

 <img src="https://github.com/user-attachments/assets/de2d04fa-db18-4e3f-96c5-4b7619084896" width="600"/>